jlinclabs/did-spec/content/_index.md

 * a DID subject with the value `did:jlinc:` followed by an ed25519 detached signing public key in Base64 format
 * a `created` timestamp - the system will check the timestamp to be sure it is within reasonable bounds of the current time, allowing for network delays and small server time variations.

 __The `secret` is a random 32 byte value__, encoded with the system master public key.
-This secret must be kept confidential and safe by the registrant, as it is required to perform any further operations on this DID.
+This secret must be kept confidential and safe by the registrant, as it is required to perform any further operations on this DID, including revoking or superseding it.

 __The `signature` is generated__ by first concatenating the encoded secret string, a dot (`.`), and the created timestamp from the DID.
 A SHA256 value is then generated from the concatenated string, and signed using the private key that can be validated by the public key encoded in the DID subject (`0fil1CNmwie8TevnTJckrvqsk9nyvo8U_3YRLeagAhI` in the example above).
 Finally the signature is Base64 encoded.